DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-22-adding-users-to-an-organisation.md

 ---
-title: Adding users to an organisation
+title: Adding users to an organisation in Support
-description: Giving the support team the ability to add users to an organisation
+description: Giving the support team the ability to add users to an organisation in Support
 date: 2022-06-22
 tags:
+  - support
   - users
 screenshots:
   items: